Global Economic Outlook 2015 - Key Findings

-- Nigeria will be the strongest performer at 6.7 percent growth in 2015, but heavily dependent on natural resources and vulnerable to global demand.
+- Nigeria will be the strongest performer at 6.7 percent growth in 2015, but it is heavily dependent on natural resources and vulnerable to global demand conditions.

 - A positive growth outlook for Africa is strongly dependent on improved institutional performance and better governance.

 For a full overview of the business implications from The Conference Board Global Economic Outlook 2015, download the Global Overview Report which provides a discussion of results by major regions (members only).